truenas/middleware/docs/userguide/index.rst

 Many changes and improvements have been made to Active Directory support within FreeNAS®.
 If you are not running FreeNAS® 9.3-RELEASE, it is strongly recommended that you upgrade before attempting Active Directory integration.

-**Before configuring the Active Directory service**, ensure name resolution is properly configured by **ping** ing the domain name of the Active Directory domain controller from Shell on the FreeNAS® system.
-If the **ping** fails, check the DNS server and default gateway settings in :menuselection:`Network --> Global Configuration` on the FreeNAS® system.
+**Before configuring the Active Directory service**, ensure name resolution is properly configured by :command:`ping`ing the domain name of the Active
+Directory domain controller from Shell on the FreeNAS® system.
+If the :command:`ping` fails, check the DNS server and default gateway settings in
+:menuselection:`Network --> Global Configuration` on the FreeNAS® system.

-Next, add a DNS record for the FreeNAS® system on the Windows server and verify that you can **ping** the hostname of the FreeNAS® system from the domain controller.
+Next, add a DNS record for the FreeNAS® system on the Windows server and verify that you can :command:`ping` the hostname of the FreeNAS® system from the domain controller.

 Active Directory relies on Kerberos, which is a time sensitive protocol.
 This means that the time on both the FreeNAS® system and the Active Directory Domain
 Controller can not be out of sync by more than a few minutes.
 The best way to ensure that the same time is running on both systems is to configure both